Find Stain Removers techniques, tips, and solutions by category to help remove some of the most common stains from the

 Get started by flaking off any dried paint and rinsing the garment in cold water to dilute the paint stains.
 Then fill a sink or a plastic bucket with three litres of water and half a cap of Ariel Powder.
 Mix the solution by hand and soak the garment for half an hour.
 If the garment keeps floating to the surface, weigh it down with a white towel.

 Afterwards, gently wring out any excess water before adding to your wash.
-Wash in warm water with Ariel 3in1 PODS Washing Tablets, which will help optimise the removal of those pesky paint stains.
+Wash in warm water with Ariel All-in-1 PODS Washing Tablets, which will help optimise the removal of those pesky paint stains.